lavague-ai/LaVague/extension_chrome/README.md

 #### Installing the latest version

-You can install the latest published version of the Chrome extension here: https://chromewebstore.google.com/detail/lavague/johbmggagpndaefakonkdfjpcfdmbfbm
+You can install the latest published version of the Chrome extension [here](https://chromewebstore.google.com/detail/lavague/johbmggagpndaefakonkdfjpcfdmbfbm)

 #### Test your extension from local